titastransport/GustiLogistics/README.md

 ![alt text](/sample_images/ProductsIndexPage.png "Products List")

-Links to two **spreadsheet uploaders** can be seen at the bottom-left of the above page which:
+Two **spreadsheet uploaders** can be seen at the bottom-left of the above page which:
+* Are parsed as an argument in the [params hash](https://gorails.com/episodes/the-params-hash).
 * Enable updates to the database on the client's end.
-* Are parsed as an argument in the [params hash](https://gorails.com/episodes/the-params-hash).

 ![alt text](/sample_images/FileUploader.png "File Uploader")

-A **calendar page**, which takes inspiration from this [RailsCast](http://railscasts.com/episodes/213-calendars) for design and implementation, and:
+The Calendar link in the top navbar leads to a **calendar page**, which takes inspiration from this [RailsCast](http://railscasts.com/episodes/213-calendars) for design and implementation.
+This calendar:
 * Displays which products should be reordered based on calculated reorder dates.
 * Provides a context of time, which helps my former company envision the bigger picture of ordering, as they need to group orders from different vendors in one vessel from Italy.

 ![alt text](/sample_images/CalendarPage.png "Calendar Prototype")

-Clicking on a product link on the calendar pages takes you to a **product analysis page** which:
+Clicking on a product link on the calendar page takes you to a **product analysis page** which:
 * Lists all vital stats like reorder dates, quantities and more
 * Displays Top B2B customers and total B2C(retail) sales in a table and pie chart.
 * Ranks customers in the last 12 months into 6-month halves, as requested by the client.